marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 ## Second Flag

-As SSL isn't enabled on the Wordpress login page, it may be bruteforced with the previously acquired dictionary file.
+As SSL isn't enabled on the WordPress login page, it may be bruteforced with the previously acquired dictionary file.

 `fsocity.dic` contains duplicated entries that should be removed.